OpendTect/OpendTect/plugins/ODBind/Examples/Python/horizon3d.md

 ```

 ### Horizon3D.infos() functions
-Return basic information for the listed horizons (or all horizons if no list provided) in the given survey in either a Pandas DataFrame or simple list+dict format depending on the value of Horizon3D.use_dataframe.
+Return basic information for the listed horizons (or all horizons if no list provided) in the given survey in either a Pandas DataFrame or simple list+dict format depending on the value of the optional use_dataframe parameter.

 ```python
 Horizon3D.infos(f3demo)